cliffcummings/cse210-projects/README.md

 # cse210-ww-student-template
 This is the starter code for students in the worldwide content version of CSE 210.
-This code is modified by Cliff Cummings
+This code is modified by Cliff Cummings for the CSE 210 class.

 This repository contains the starter code for many different projects.
 They are arranged as follows: